10 Content Tips From Sports Journalists

 7. Listen to your commenters

-Correa, the editor of Nate Silver’s new FiveThirtyEight website, said, “every so often I suppose it’s easy for humans to push aside the noise on Twitter and on fb.” but she located that “in our [first] week at FiveThirtyEight, we’ve gotten sincerely insightful feedback which has caused discussions [about new content].”
+Correa, the editor of Nate Silver’s new FiveThirtyEight website, said, “Every so often, I suppose it’s easy for humans to push aside the noise on Twitter and on fb.” but she located that “in our [first] week at FiveThirtyEight, we’ve gotten sincerely insightful feedback which has caused discussions [about new content].”

 8. Editors: pay attention to net visitors.
 Writers: Don’t.